keystonejs/keystone/docs/pages/docs/getting-started.md

 ![A terminal with the output of create-keystone-app](/assets/getting-started/cover.svg)

-[`create-keystone-app`](https://github.com/keystonejs/create-keystone-app) is a CLI app that makes it easier for you initiate a Keystone project.
+[`create-keystone-app`](https://github.com/keystonejs/create-keystone-app) is a CLI app that makes it easier for you to initiate a Keystone project.
 It generates some files for you and installs all the dependencies you need to run the Admin UI and start using the [GraphQL API](/docs/graphql/overview).

 ## Quick Start